 Research shows that just one cup of coffee can increase your metabolism up to 4% helping you burn more calories, but before you get too excited this increase is mostly effective when you are not overweight to start with.
 Coffee has compounds that can help reduce the absorption of fat.
 It is also said to help reduce your appetite!
 A shot of black coffee before a workout can also stimulate fat loss as it assists the body use fat as an energy source instead of glycogen stores.

 Can coffee sabotage my fat loss results?

 This can greatly depend on how you drink your coffee and how much you drink!
-If you are trying to drop kilos we recommend in the Stay Strong Mummy Fitness Plan to swap the standard milky cappuccino and opt for a long black or a non-sweetened almond milk latte.
+If you are trying to lean up, we recommend in the Stay Strong Mummy Fitness Plan to swap the standard milky cappuccino for a long black or a non-sweetened almond milk latte.
 If you’re consuming more than a few shots of coffee a day you may be more susceptible to increasing the stress hormone cortisol, which makes it very hard for your body to burn body fat, especially around the stomach.

 Is coffee unhealthy for me?